transdryad/PaperMC-Updater/README.md

 It is meant to be run in the same folder as the paper jarfile, so that it can place plugin downloads in the correct location.

+This script only works on linux, and possibly mac.